pelinglmz/library-management-system/README.md

 <img width="1271" height="628" alt="image" src="https://github.com/user-attachments/assets/6462e239-02df-4766-9858-c5a3066b8c26" />

-📚 Library Management System
+# 📚 Library Management System

-This is a Library Management System project developed using ASP.NET Core MVC (.NET 8) with a layered architecture.
+This is a **Library Management System** project developed using **ASP.NET Core MVC (.NET 8)** with a layered architecture.

-In this project, books can be managed together with their author, category, and publisher information.
+In this project, books can be managed together with their **author, category, and publisher** information.

+---

-🚀 Technologies Used
+## 🚀 Technologies Used

-Backend: ASP.NET Core MVC (.NET 8)
+- **Backend:** ASP.NET Core MVC (.NET 8)
-ORM: Entity Framework Core
+- **ORM:** Entity Framework Core
-Database: SQLite
+- **Database:** SQLite
-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-Design: Bootstrap (Bootswatch – Lux Theme)
+- **Design:** Bootstrap (Bootswatch – Lux Theme)

+---

-📊 Database Structure
+## 📊 Database Structure

 The project consists of 4 main tables:

-Books
+- Books
-Authors
+- Authors
-Categories
+- Categories
-Publishers
+- Publishers

-🔗 Relationships (1-M)
+### 🔗 Relationships (1-M)

 Each book has:

-1 author
+- 1 author
-1 category
+- 1 category
-1 publisher
+- 1 publisher

 One author, category, or publisher can be associated with multiple books.

-Data integrity is ensured using Foreign Key relationships.
+Data integrity is ensured using **Foreign Key relationships**.

+---

-🛠️ Features
+## 🛠️ Features

-✔ Full CRUD operations (Create, List, Update, Delete) ✔ Total record counts displayed on the dashboard
+- ✔ Full CRUD operations (Create, List, Update, Delete)
+- ✔ Total record counts displayed on the dashboard
-✔ Secure data selection using dropdown lists
+- ✔ Secure data selection using dropdown lists
-✔ Data integrity ensured with the Restrict delete rule ✔ BookVM usage (ViewModel structure)
+- ✔ Data integrity ensured with the Restrict delete rule
+- ✔ BookVM usage (ViewModel structure)
-✔ Layered and Clean Code architecture
+- ✔ Layered and Clean Code architecture

+---

-🖼️ Image Upload
+## 🖼️ Image Upload

 Book cover images can be uploaded.

-Images are stored in the:
+Images are stored in:

 wwwroot/images/books

-folder.

-File names are generated using GUID to prevent conflicts.
+File names are generated using **GUID** to prevent conflicts.

+---

-📌 Dashboard
+## 📌 Dashboard

 Through the dashboard screen, the system can instantly display:

-Total Number of Books
+- Total Number of Books
-Total Number of Authors
+- Total Number of Authors
-Total Number of Categories
+- Total Number of Categories
-Total Number of Publishers
+- Total Number of Publishers

+---

-🧱 Architecture
+## 🧱 Architecture

-The project uses MVC architecture.
+The project uses **MVC architecture**.

-Dependency Injection is implemented.
+- Dependency Injection is implemented.
-The common layout design is centralized in _Layout.cshtml.
+- The common layout design is centralized in `_Layout.cshtml`.
-The code structure is clean and well organized.
+- The code structure is clean and well organized.

+---

-🎯 Project Purpose
+## 🎯 Project Purpose

-This project was created to learn the ASP.NET Core MVC architecture, build a relational database structure using Entity Framework, and practically implement Full CRUD operations.
+This project was created to:

+- Learn the ASP.NET Core MVC architecture
+- Build a relational database structure using Entity Framework
+- Practically implement Full CRUD operations